A recent study found that 83 percent of global organizations experienced phishing attacks. And yet, as high as that number is, it feels low.

 You may want to extend the list to include members of your accounting and finance teams as well, as they are typically the ones on the receiving end of hugely costly business email compromise (BEC) scams.
 And keep in mind, this list will help support internal reports that your threat intelligence team can also use.

 While it’s smart to concentrate on higher-value targets like executives, approaching your phishing strategy in broader terms will also pay dividends.
 To accomplish this, label phishing events by factors such as how they were received (tool detection, spam mailbox, ad hoc, hunting), what the sender’s end goal was (credential harvesting, malware, whaling – remembering to include the option of false positive) and which lines of business were targeted and may have fallen victim (marketing, human relations, etc.).
 This will help draw you a clearer picture of the work the SOC is doing and help your team be more efficient.
 It will also help inform other teams that are integral to the phishing fight, including threat intel, penetration testing and security awareness education.

 Last but not least, process documentation is how you ensure all of the steps necessary to address a phishing case are completed by the entire team, spanning all shifts and geographies.
 Not only will successful note taking help to pinpoint gaps in your people, processes and technology, but it can also be used to onboard and ramp up your analysts so they are ready when the next fishy email makes it past your filters.

-Dan Kaplan is director of content and Tim Condello is senior customer success manager at Siemplify.
+Dan Kaplan is director of content at Siemplify.